erykjj/inrefens/README.md

 ## Settings

 - **Language** – Language for *wol.jw.org* links
-- **Link color** – Color for citation links.
-"Theme default" uses the vault's external-link color.
-Presets and a custom hex option are provided.
-Changing this requires restarting Obsidian.
+- **Link color** – Color for citation links; "Theme default" uses the vault's external-link color; presets and a custom hex option are provided; changing this requires restarting Obsidian

 ---

 ## Known Limitations

-- **Citations split by inline markup** are not detected.
-For example, `w26.**4** 12` (with bold inside the citation) will not link, because the markup splits the text into separate nodes.
-Write the citation without inline markup (`w26.4 12`) or apply the markup around the whole citation (`**w26.4 12**`).
+- In Edit mode, a citation that includes markup (e.g. `*wp16.5* 13`) renders as adjacent links rather than one link (Obsidian limitation); however, each link contains the URL for the whole citation

-- If you encounter a publication root that doesn't link, please [open an issue](https://github.com/erykjj/inrefens/issues).
+- If you encounter a publication root that doesn't link, please [open an issue](https://github.com/erykjj/inrefens/issues)

 ---